adardame/events-frontend/README.md

 2. Go to the url:
 `http://localhost:8080/webpack-dev-server/`

-3. Start to code and see the magic happens.
+3. Start to code and see the magic happen.

-4. After you finish the development, run the next command to have all your code available and minified in your build directory:
+After you finish the development, run the build command to have all your code available and minified in your build directory:
 `npm run build`

 ## Making Changes